SovereignCloudStack/hardware-landscape/documentation/devices/network/FAQ_SONiC.md

 The setting does not change the Mac address to eth0, but to EthernetX or the bridge interface.

-# Remove ip adresses from interfaces
+# Remove ip addresses from interfaces

 Outputs the suitable commands
 ```